A commercial electrician is an electrician who specializes in the wiring and electrical systems in commercial buildings such as:

 These electricians work mainly indoors, and they can spend a good amount of their day travelling to and from their jobs.

 In order to become a commercial electrician, there is a requirement of the number of hours you’ve spent in a classroom setting learning about what you’ll be doing in the real world, as well as a requirement for hands-on work.

 We will discuss the differences between a commercial and residential electrician later on in the blog.

 What does a commercial electrician charge per hour?

-Since commercial electricians work on larger scale projects and buildings, they get paid slightly higher than residential electricians do.
+Since commercial Electricians work on larger scale projects and buildings, they get paid slightly higher than residential electricians.

 There’s a lot more you need to know in the commercial world, and you’re dealing with bigger-scale projects and issues.